 - Represented multiple municipally-owned utility and electric cooperatives in a group of related breach-of-contract suits against an electric utility provider.
 All cases were resolved by agreement.

 - Successfully defended a City’s right to enforce its zoning regulations on a wastewater treatment plant proposed by another governmental entity in an expedited bond validation suit; on direct appeal to the Texas Supreme Court, obtained a decision denying the opposing party jurisdiction.

 - Assisted in securing the first reservoir permit issued by the State of Texas in almost thirty years for a regional water district.

 - Represented governmental entities on appeal to intermediate appellate courts and the Texas Supreme Court on a variety of issues, including governmental immunity and takings.

 - Obtained summary dismissals at the trial level in both state and federal court based on governmental immunity.

 - Won summary judgment dismissal of $45,000,000 negligence claim in federal court; on appeal to the Fifth Circuit, obtained decision upholding dismissal.

-- Won a directed verdict for defendant in state court nuisance suit where plaintiff claimed $5,000,000 in damages.
+- Won a directed verdict for a defendant in a state court nuisance suit where plaintiff claimed $5,000,000 in damages.

-- Collected $120,000 default judgment by garnishing out of state tech company’s PayPal account.
+- Collected a $120,000 default judgment by garnishing out-of-state tech company’s PayPal account.